-Party or relevant jurisdiction European Union - UK (England and Wales) Title of project Factors affecting the distribution and behaviour of salmonid populations Objective of research project The main objective of the research is to investigate the habitat requirements of adult salmonids within the estuarine and freshwater environments.
-However, one key element of the study is to investigate how changes in prey availability within the marine environment may influence recruitment of stocks between years.
-Brief description of research project Potential changes in the marine environment such as suitable water temperature and changes in oceanographic circulation patterns may influence the migration routes, growth, run-timing and survival of salmon in the sea and these changes will be influenced further by modifications to the climate.
-It has also been hypothesised that these changes in marine conditions may regulate salmon populations through modifying the distribution and abundance of key prey items.
-Therefore, variations in the numbers of returning adults may be directly correlated to previous feeding conditions in the open sea.
-One potential method to test this hypothesis is to retrospectively measure the stable isotopic composition of salmon scales, which reflect the isotopic composition of the prey items.
-Changes in the abundance or availability of specific food items may show up as changes in the stable isotopes within salmon scales.
-The purpose of the research is to investigate using this method whether "poor" years in terms of adult recruitment can be related to changes in productivity and the availability and quality of key prey species within the marine environment.
-This study will also form part of the programme of research on salmon in the sea being coordinated by NASCO.
-Dates during which research took place April 2005 - March 2010 Area in which research took place England and Wales Estimated number and weight of salmon to be retained N/A Resources Estimated cost of the £721,830 (over 5 years) of which £67,000 is related to research on research project salmon at sea.
-Number of participating scientists 4 Name/e-mail address of Dr Andrew Moore coordinating scientist in charge of project a.moore@cefas.co.uk Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear N/A
+Project No. Ew9 Status: Completed Party or relevant jurisdiction European Uni on - UK (England and Wales) Title of project Factors affect ing the distribution and behaviour of salmonid populations - Objective of research project The main obj requirements of environments. investigate ho environment m ective of the research is to investigate the habitat f adult salmonids within the estuarine and freshwater However, one key element of the study is to w changes in prey availability within the marine ay influence recruitment of stocks between years.
+Brief description of research project Potential chang temperature an influence the m salmon in the modifications these changes populations the key prey items adults may be the open sea. retrospectively scales, which Changes in the show up as ch The purpose of whether "poor" changes in pro- species within part of the pro- ordinated by N the stable isotopic composition of salmon reflect the isotopic composition of the prey items. abundance or availability of specific food items may abundance or availability and quality of key prey the marine environment.
+This study will also form gramme of research on salmon in the sea being co- ASCO.
+Dates during which research took place April 2005 - M larch 2010 Area in which research took place England and W ales Estimated number and weight of salmon to be retained N/A Resources Estimated cost of the research project £721,830 (over salmon at sea.
+5 years) of which £67,000 is related to research on Number of participating scientists 4 Name/e-mail address of coordinating scientist in charge of project Dr Andrew Mo a.moore@cefas ore .co.uk Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear N/A

 and other equipment used

 Details of any collaborating N/A

 countries

+Commence of Findings